gatling/frontline-doc/content/reference/current/installation/injectors/index.md

 * If not using Application Default credentials, create a Service Account key from Google console: API & Services => Credentials => Create credentials => Service account key (only JSON is supported).

 {{< alert tip >}}
-The GCE Account used must have the `instanceAdmin` role.
+The GCP Account used must have the `instanceAdmin` role.
 {{< /alert >}}

 ### OpenStack (On-premises license only)